Brad Nessler: Early assignments

-Nessler began his professional broadcasting career sharing play–by–play radio duties with Al Ciraldo on Georgia Tech basketball on WGST from 1980–81 through 1984–85 and handled the play–by–play for the Atlanta Falcons from 1982 to 1988 on WGST and WSB before assuming the same position for the Minnesota Vikings during the 1988 and 1989 seasons.
-He also called preseason telecasts for the Miami Dolphins for several years and has done play–by–play of ACC football and basketball telecasts for Jefferson-Pilot.
+Nessler began his professional broadcasting career sharing play–by–play radio duties with Al Ciraldo on Georgia Tech basketball on WGST from 1980–81 through 1984–85 and handled the play–by–play for the Atlanta Falcons from 1982 to 1988 on WGST and WSB, before assuming the same position for the Minnesota Vikings during the 1988 and 1989 seasons.
+He called preseason telecasts for the Miami Dolphins for several years and has done play–by–play of ACC football and basketball telecasts for Jefferson-Pilot.

 CBS Sports

-In 1990 and 1991, Nessler worked for CBS Sports, calling NFL games, college football and college basketball (both men's and women's college basketball).
+From 1990 to 1992, Nessler worked for CBS Sports, calling NFL games, college football, and both men's and women's college basketball, including the first weekend of the 1991 and 1992 NCAA men's tournament.
+Additionally, he called speed-skating at the 1992 Winter Olympics.

 ESPN and ABC Sports

-Nessler's career with ESPN began in 1992 with college basketball games, and also Big Ten and Thursday night football contests, and expanded with the addition of ABC Sports assignments in 1997.
+Nessler's career with ESPN began in 1992 with college basketball games, as well as Big Ten and Thursday night football contests, and expanded with the addition of ABC Sports assignments in 1997.

-Nessler has also appeared annually as a commentator in EA Sports' NCAA Football series with Kirk Herbstreit.
-Also, his voice (and that of his broadcast partner, Dick Vitale) was featured in EA Sports' NCAA March Madness video game series.
+Nessler has appeared annually as a commentator in EA Sports' NCAA Football series with Kirk Herbstreit.
+His voice (along with that of his broadcast partner, Dick Vitale) was featured in the EA Sports NCAA March Madness video game series.

 College football

-When Nessler began calling college football for ABC in 1997 he was regarded as the #3 play-by-play man behind Keith Jackson and Brent Musburger.
-He was promoted to #2 upon Jackson's scaling back to West Coast games in 1999, and was the #1 Saturday afternoon play-by-play man from 2006 until the 2008 season.
+In 1997, when Nessler began calling college football for ABC, he was regarded as the #3 play-by-play man, behind Keith Jackson and Brent Musburger.
+He was promoted to #2 upon Jackson's scaling back to West Coast games in 1999, and then became the #1 Saturday afternoon play-by-play man from 2006 through the 2008 season.
 In July 2009, ESPN announced that Nessler would move to the top play-by-play man for ESPN's coverage of college football, being primarily responsible for ESPN's Saturday Primetime game airing at 7:45 PM Eastern Time.

-He originally worked with Gary Danielson as his college football color man when he began working for ABC in 1997, but from 1999 to 2008 called games alongside Bob Griese (who traded positions with Danielson).
+Nessler originally worked with Gary Danielson as his college football color man when he began working for ABC in 1997, but from 1999 to 2008, called games alongside Bob Griese (who traded positions with Danielson).
 Starting in 2006, Paul Maguire joined Nessler and Griese as a third color commentator for the Saturday afternoon college telecasts.
-Upon the announcement of Nessler's move to ESPN's Saturday Primetime telecasts, it was also announced that he would be teamed with former Penn State quarterback Todd Blackledge and sideline reporter Erin Andrews beginning with the 2009 college football season; this crew also called the January 1, 2010 Capital One Bowl on ABC.
+Upon the announcement of Nessler's move to ESPN's Saturday Primetime telecasts, it was announced that he would also be teamed with former Penn State quarterback Todd Blackledge and sideline reporter Erin Andrews beginning with the 2009 college football season; this crew called the January 1, 2010, Capital One Bowl on ABC.